High-quality Aikido classes for your students by our chief instructor.

 In Nov, 2017 we taught the phys.ed. program for a week for the whole school.

-In Feb 2019 we are booked to teach the phys.ed. program for a week for the whole school.
+In Feb 2019 we taught the phys.ed. program for a week for the whole school.

 3. Squamish Montessori School

-In Feb, 2018 we taught 12 in house classes for the whole school from Grade 1 to 6 students.
+In Feb, 2018 we taught 12 classes for their students at the dojo.

 4. Brackendale Elementary